yain22/2PLD/README.md

 ## Overview

-The present work is the research when I was Pharmacometrics Intern at Pharmacometry Team at Merck Group, supervised by Kosalaram Goteti, Ph.D.
+The present work is a research work that I conducted as a Pharmacometrics Intern at Pharmacometry Team at Merck Group, supervised by Kosalaram Goteti, Ph.D.
 This work has been accepted to [American Conference on Pharmacometrics 2020](https://www.go-acop.org/).
 Published poster article can be downloaed at [here](https://github.com/yain22/2PLD/blob/main/Poster/ACOP_Se_Yoon_Lee_PhD.pdf).
-Illustration video can be downloaed at [here](https://github.com/yain22/2PLD/blob/main/Video/ACOP_Video_Se_Yoon_Lee_PhD.mp4)
+Illustration video can be downloaed at [here](https://github.com/yain22/2PLD/blob/main/Video/ACOP_Video_Se_Yoon_Lee_PhD.mp4).

+To cite our work, please use

+  Author Se Yoon Lee, Shankar Lanke, Alain Munafo, Pascal Girard, Kosalaram Goteti, Optimization of dose selection using multiple surrogates of toxicity as a continuous variable in Phase I cancer trial, ACoP11, ISSN:2688-3953, 2020, Vol 2

 ## Introduction & Results